 (2) The inspections and tests are to be conducted at the time set out in respect of the system in column 2 of the Table in Schedule 3.

-28. Required inspection: enclosure of private swimming pool (s.
+28. Required inspection: barrier to private swimming pool (s.
 36(2)(a))

-The inspection that is to be conducted at the completion of building work for an enclosure of a private swimming pool is an inspection to assess whether the pool enclosure complies with the requirements in regulation 50.
+The inspection that is to be conducted at the completion of building work for a barrier to a private swimming pool is an inspection to assess whether the barrier complies with the applicable building standards for the barrier as set out in regulation 31C.

+[Regulation 28 inserted in Gazette 15 Apr 2016 p.
+1167.]

 29. Inspection certificates (s.
 36(2)(h) and (j))

 (1) A person who conducts an inspection or test referred to in regulation 27 or 28 must complete an inspection certificate in respect of the inspection or test that contains the following information —